kiba/Writings/portalman/chp3_science_the_shit_out_of_this.md

 "Hello, this is-"

 "I know what you're calling for.
 It's all legitimate purchases by me.
 Nobody took my credit card," he uttered the words as quickly as he could.
 "Sorry.
-But I need to buy something really fast."
+But I need to buy a lot of things really fast."

 "We still need to verify you."